Bonnie Claire Details

 Primary Mineral: Gold, Silver

-Bonnie Claire Description
+Bonnie Claire History

 A small camp began to form in the Bonnie Clare district in the 1880s when a stamp mill was built at a site known then as Thorp's Wells.
 The mill handled ore from three major mines all located near Gold Mountain six miles to the northwest.
 The mill operated into the twentieth century and the Bonnie Clare Bullfrog Mining Company purchased it soon after the start of the 20th century.
 In 1904 another mill was built, the Bonnie Clare, to treat ore from all over the district.